Testing Cosmic Censorship Conjecture for Extremal and Near-extremal (2+1)-dimensional MTZ Black Holes: Introduction

-The quantum connection was analysed in \cite{q1,q2,q3,q4,q5,q6,q7}.
-The validity of WCCC was also investigated for the asymptotically anti-de Sitter case~\cite{ads1,ads2,ads3,ads4}.
-No violation of the weak cosmic censorship conjecture was found around the five-dimensional Myers-Perry black holes \cite{p}.
-Siahaan showed that if one ignores the self-force, self-energy and radiative effects, an extremal or a near-extremal Kerr-Sen black hole can turn into a naked singularity when it captures charged and spinning massive particles \cite{s1}.
-It was also shown that test fields can destroy the event horizons of extremal and nearly extremal Kerr-Taub-NUT black holes~\cite{nut}.
-Recently, Wald has published new versions of his original thought experiment~\cite{w1,w2}.
+The quantum connection with CCC was analysed in \cite{Matsas07PRL,Hod08PRL,Richartz08,Hod08PLB,Matsas09,Richartz11,Semiz15}.
+The validity of WCCC was also investigated for the asymptotically anti-de Sitter case~\cite{Zhang14,Rocha14,Gwak16JCAP,Gwak16PLB}.
+Further the CCC has been considered also in various framework, for example the Gauss-Bonnet AdS black hole~\cite{Zeng19a}, Born-Infeld AdS black hole~\cite{Zeng19b}, the quintessence AdS black hole~\cite{He19} and string analog of Reissner-Nordstr\"{o}m black holes \cite{Duztas19}.
+No violation of the weak cosmic censorship conjecture was found around the five-dimensional Myers-Perry black holes for the non-linear particle accretion~\cite{An18}.
+However, Shaymatov et. al. showed that all higher dimensional ($>4$) rotating black holes having only single rotation would always obey the weak cosmic censorship conjecture even in the liner order regime~\cite{Shaymatov19a,Shaymatov20a}.
+The same result was obtained in the case of five dimensional charged rotating black hole with single rotation -- the CCC is strongly respected when angular momentum dominates over charge~\cite{Shaymatov19c}.
+Siahaan showed that if one ignores the self-force, self-energy and radiative effects, an extremal or a near-extremal Kerr-Sen black hole can turn into a naked singularity when it captures charged and spinning massive particles \cite{Siahaan16}.
+It was also shown that test fields can destroy the event horizons of extremal and nearly extremal Kerr-Taub-NUT black holes~\cite{Duztas18}.
+Following~\cite{Gao-Wald01}, Sorce and Wald have recently published new versions of their original thought experiment~\cite{Wald18,Sorce-Wald17}.